fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 The node name MUST be represented in the UTF-8 charset {{RFC3629}}
 using the Default Language {{RFC2277}}.

-# Use by address translators {#nat}
+# Adding Node Identification Object by Intermediate Nodes {#nat}

-An address translator MAY use this extension when translating an ICMP message listed above to include the pre-translation source address of a packet.
-When doing so, it MUST include the IP Address Sub-Object, and MUST NOT include the Node Name Sub-Object.
+An IP/ICMP translators MAY use this extension when translating an ICMP message listed above to include the pre-translation source address of a packet.
+When doing so, it MUST include the IP Address Sub-Object.
 If an ICMP Extension Structure is already present in the packet being translated, this Extension Object is appended to the existing ICMP Extension Structure and the checksum is updated.
 If an ICMP Extension Structure is not present in the packet being translated, one is added using the rules of {{RFC4884}}.